 - Eight of Swords: You are in a slump.
 There are factors tying you down and making you unproductive.
 Therefore, it is time to look at those things and see how much of this is your own doing.

 - Nine of Swords: There’s a shadow around you.
 Something has been keeping you up at night and driving you to despair.
 Therefore, the card serves as a warning to overcome this despair before it’s too late.

 - Ten of Swords: Sometimes, you fail despite your best efforts.
 This tarot card signals that you accept this failure and let go.
 Thus, you should learn from your mistakes and start again.

 - Page of Swords: The Page of Swords appears to tell you to follow whatever ideas you have.
 You can only realize your dreams if you act on them.

 - Knight of Swords: You need the courage to proceed with your goals.
 The Knight tells you to do what you must do with tenacity and enthusiasm.

 - Queen of Swords: Rather out of character for the queen, she wants you to think logically before doing anything.

 - King of Swords: Like the previous tarot card, the king advises you to use your intellect.
 Thus, you need to take your time and take an objective approach to the matter at hand.

 Conclusion: How Many Cards Are On A Tarot Deck?

 That concludes our short intro to a standard tarot deck.
 Now that you know what all 78 cards stand for, you can start your reading sessions.
 Use both the Major and Minor Arcana cards to see what the future holds for you.
-You can refer best tarot card sites to know more.
+Professionals at Purple Garden know how to read these cards accurately and precise.